 Welcome our friend, on this page we will tell you our story & more

 We are Nina and Jürgen (“Jay”).
-Over four years ago we traded everyday existence for an adventurous life.
+Over five years ago we traded everyday existence for an adventurous life.
 Now the world is our home and in this little corner of the internet and this is where we share the adventures and lessons we discovered.

 Our first year was an epic road trip across North America.
 Followed by hopping through Japan, China, and Southeast Asia to Indonesia.
 Another five-month road trip followed in New Zealand and Australia before we flew to the other end of the world again and toured Europe for another six months – of course in a camper.
 Once again in North America we drove escaped “Covid”, exchanged our motorhome with a truck camper, and went on a courageous journey through Mexico.

 We are always on the move with a positive desire to seek, explore, discover, grow, learn and share.

 We hope to inspire you to find your adventure.

 Welcome!
 We are thrilled that you came here and hope you stay with us for the rest of the journey (spoiler alert, there is no end).